Pad Thai Noodles

 If using dried rice noodles, soak them in warm water for 2 to 3 minutes or until they're soft and pliable.
 Drain the noodles and set aside.

 Heat a wok over medium flame.
 Add 2 tablespoons of the vegetable oil and when hot stir-fry shallots and garlic until they are fragrant.
 Add the prawns and cook through.
 Add palm sugar, tamarind paste and fish sauce and stir-fry until softened slightly.
 Add the rice noodles and stir-fry until the noodles have absorbed the seasoning.

 Push the mixture to one side.
 Add the remaining 1 tablespoon of vegetable oil and when hot scramble the egg in the hot oil.
 When set, mix the egg in with the other cooked items.
-Add in the bean sprouts and green onions, and warm through.
+Add in about two-thirds of the bean sprouts and chives, and warm through.

 Transfer the cooked noodles to a serving plate and sprinkle the ground peanuts and black pepper over the top.
-Serve with the garnish on the side or in separate bowls.
+Serve with the left over bean sprouts, spring onions and a lime quarter.